-Apparently, the international community's reaction soon tempered the Cuban government's defiant tone.
-World leaders, including the Pope, made statements denouncing the deplorable incident and expressed condolences to the victims.
+Oariel Prieto Suárez has graduated from Special Troops training and was a member of the "Red Berets."
+He had been assigned as driver to a General of the Ministry of the Interior at Villa Marista, the feared State Security headquarters.
+After the incident, while he was in expressed condolences to the victims.
 Cuba's Ministries of Interior and of Foreign Relations promised an investigation.
 Unsurprisingly, it has never been heard of again.
 Subsequent attempts by family members of victims and human rights activists on the island to open judicial processes via official legal channels have been ignored.
 In fact, the head of the operation, tugboat pilot Jesús González Machín, is said to have received a "Hero of the Cuban Revolution" award from the government.

 Numerous reports by international organizations have condemned the massacre.
 On July of 1994, Amnesty International had called on the Cuban government to carry out an investigation of the incident and to bring justice if any government affiliate was involved.
 In 1997, Amnesty reported that there was sufficient evidence to indicate that it had been an official operation and that, if events occurred in the way described by several of the survivors, those who died were victims of extrajudicial execution.
 In June of 1995 the United Nations' Special Rapporteur on Cuba requested from the Cuban government an investigation and called for those responsible to be processed and the families of victims to be compensated.
 On October of 1996, the United Nations denounced the absence of an investigation.
-That same month, the Interamerican Commission on Human Rights of the Organization of American States (O.A.S.) released a Special Report declaring that the Cuban state was responsible for premeditated murder.
+That same month, the Inter-American Commission on Human Rights of the Organization of American States (O.A.S.) released a Special Report declaring that the Cuban state was responsible for premeditated murder.